commschamp/cc_tutorial/tutorials/tutorial12/README.md

 checks are implemented using [COMMS_ASSERT()](https://arobenko.github.io/comms_doc/Assert_8h.html) macro, which by default invokes standard `assert()` defined by the standard library, which may cause a problem if the latter is not used.
-To avoid usage of the standard `assert()` there is a need to define `NOSTDLIB` during compilation.
+To avoid usage of the standard `assert()` there is a need to define `COMMS_NOSTDLIB` during compilation.
 It will cause the default failure functionality of the [COMMS_ASSERT()](https://arobenko.github.io/comms_doc/Assert_8h.html) macro to be an infinite loop.